 Albums by Dizzy Gillespie with their own page:

 - The Ace: He's generally agreed to be one of these, as far as jazz trumpet is concerned: he was so technically brilliant that later players couldn't hope to top him and so had to find other ways of being distinctive.
+He also had immense knowledge of musical theory and was happy to teach it to fellow musicians.
+Charlie Parker could read and write music, but he could seldom be bothered to do so.
+Whenever he came up with a new tune, he'd stand outside Dizzy's apartment and play it through the mail slot in the door, knowing that Dizzy would be compelled to write it down.

 - Draft Dodging: When called up by his local draft board during World War II, Gillespie became quite vocal about his resentment of how African-Americans were being treated.
 He said that if he were sent into combat, he might "create a case of mistaken identity" and end up shooting his fellow soldiers instead.
 The board classified him as 4-F (not acceptable for military service).